dwan12345/Cisco-CLI-Commands/Configs/Router/NTP.md

+- accurate time is for accurate logs for troubleshooting
+- a

 ## Get Info From Another NTP Server
 - Can specify multiple in case one goes down.
 The router will use the most reliable server